Musée Magnin: Building

-Built between 1652 and 1681 for Etienne Lantin, councillor in the Accounts Chamber, the townhouse became the property of the Magnin family in the 19th century when Jean-Hugues Magnin (1791-1856) bought it in 1829.
+Built between 1652 and 1681 for Étienne Lantin, a councillor in the local Audit Court, the townhouse became the property of the Magnin family in the 19th century, when Jean-Hugues Magnin (1791–1856) bought it in 1829.
 Without altering its historic flavor, the townhouse was redesigned in the 1930s by the Parisian architect Auguste Perret, to house the collection that Maurice Magnin, a year after the death of his sister Jeanne, willed to the State in 1938.
-This choice followed donations to the Musée Jacquemart-André in 1912 and the Musée Bonnat in 1922.
+This choice followed donations to the Musée Jacquemart-André in 1912, and the Musée Bonnat in 1922.
 In accordance with the donor's wishes, the museum has retained its characters as an amateur's cabinet and private dwelling, and can neither lend nor expand the collection.

 Collection

-Maurice Magnin (1861–1939), referendum councilor in Accounts Court and art lover, and his sister Jeanne (1855-1937), painter and amateur art critic, randomly put together, through public auctions, a collection of major artists and little known minor masters.
+Maurice Magnin (1861–1939), referendum councilor in Accounts Court and art lover, and his sister Jeanne (1855–1937), painter and amateur art critic, randomly put together, through public auctions, a collection of major artists and little known minor masters.
 Brother and sister "looked less for the often illusionary spark of great names than for a chain of talent throughout the ages".